kmetsalu/ensembl/README.md

 Gem to access ensembl.org database.
 Currently only supports Variation database tables and latest version.

-Some of the work is inspired of [ruby-ensembl-api] project
+Some of the work is inspired of [ruby-ensembl-api] project.

 ## Installation